McKynlee/pod4-fs-react-shopping-list/README.md

 ## Installation

-How do you get your application up and running?
-This is a step by step list for how another developer could get this project up and running.
-The good target audience in terms of knowledge, would be a fellow Primer from another cohort being able to spin up this project.
-Note that you do not need a paragraph here to intro Installation.
-It should be step-by-step.

-If your application has secret keys (for example -- Twilio), make sure you tell them how to set that up, both in getting the key and then what to call it in the `.env` file.

-1. Create a database named `your database name`,
+1. Create a database named `fs-react-shopping`.
-2. The queries in the `tables.sql` file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.
+2. The queries in the `database.sql` file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.
 The project is built on [Postgres](https://www.postgresql.org/download/), so you will need to make sure to have that installed.
-We recommend using Postico to run those queries as that was used to create the queries,
+We recommend using Postico to run those queries as that was used to create the queries.
-3. Open up your editor of choice and run an `npm install`
+3. Open up your editor of choice and run an `npm install`.
-4. Run `npm run server` in your terminal
+4. Run `npm run server` in your terminal.
-5. Run `npm run client` in your terminal
+5. Run `npm run client` in your terminal.
 6. The `npm run client` command will open up a new browser tab for you!

 ## Usage